-When in comes to weather, Northeastern Ontario experiences the four seasons in all their splendor.
+When in comes to weather, Northeastern Ontario experiences the four seasons in all their splendour.
 From cool, misty spring mornings on the water to warm, sunny fall drives down winding highways, the region’s unique seasonal beauty is a breath of fresh air – literally.

-Four Seasons of BIG Fun
+Four Seasons – Four Times the Fun

 Spring (Mid-March – May)